 First Two Years.
-The Divinity School's regular Program of Study requires 67 Hours of core courses and 23 hours of general electives for a total of 90 hours.
-The program of study for dual degree students would include 57 Hours of core courses (with Art II requirement met in CNS Internships, Multicultural requirements met either in CPE, Vienna, or CNS Cultures course) and a minimum of 9 hours of electives in the Divinity School plus successful completion of 27 graduate hours of electives in the Counseling Department for a total of 90 hours.
+The Divinity School's regular Program of Study requires 51 Hours of core courses and 30 hours of general electives for a total of 81 hours.
+The program of study for dual degree students would include 48 Hours of core courses (with Art II requirement met in CPE and Multicultural Contexts requirement met either in Vienna or CNS Cultures course) and a minimum of 6 hours of electives in the Divinity School.
+The remaining elective credits for the MDiv are satisfied by CNS courses in the second two years.